Law of Cosines Calculator

 - Find: Angles $A$, $B$, and $C$

-- Choose angle unit: Select degrees or radians.
+- Choose angle unit: Select degrees or radians based on your input data.

 - Enter your values:

-- Review the step-by-step solution and triangle visualization.
+- Review the solution: Examine the step-by-step calculation and interactive triangle visualization.

 Applications of the Law of Cosines